martinfleis/phd-thesis/source/16_Taxonomy of urban tissues.md

 Amsterdam dataset tests not only the transferability of the method, but also its scalability.
 The number of buildings on the input of clustering is 252,385 compared to 140,315 buildings in Prague.

-The results of primary and contextual characters are not presented in the main body of the text and their distributions are available as Appendix XXX.
+The results of primary and contextual characters are not presented in the main body of the text and their distributions are available as Appendix 8.2.
 The complete data are available in the data repository REF.
 Since the method is following the steps defined in sections 7XXX and 8XXX, results report the selection of optimal number of components, results of clustering and hierarchical classification.

 ##### Clusters
 Bayesian Information Criterion shows different curve than we have seen in Prague case as it does not culminate to indicate the optimum.
 That is a situation which may happen with BIC and indicates overfitting of the model, which BIC is unable to correct.